khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Figma component.md

 1. [ ] **Assignee**: Publish the library changes along with a clear commit message.
 1. [ ] **Assignee**: Update component link in the issue.
 1. [ ] **Assignee**: Move your draft file to the **Component archive** Figma project.
-1. [ ] **Assignee**: Create a new issue in this repository with the `Component documentation` template and link it here as a related issue.
+1. [ ] **Assignee**: Create a merge request in this repository with the [component-guideline template](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/blob/master/.gitlab/merge_request_templates/component-guideline.md) and link it here as a related merge request.
+1. [ ] **Assignee**: Once the created merge request is merged, close this issue.

  Add an agenda item to the next UX weekly call to inform everyone (if it's a new pattern, not yet used in the application).
 Use `View design in Pajamas UI Kit →` for the link text.
 This replaces any link to